tyleretters/nor.the-rn.info/_pages/book-reviews.md

 ---

+### Aphex Twin's Selected Ambient Works, Vol. 2 by Marc Weidenbaum

+An amazingly satisfying read.
+I’ve pondered the mysteries of this album for most of my life.
+Weidenbaum's analysis and reflections were an absolute joy.

+---

 ### Blink by Malcolm Gladwell

 What lies beneath our snap judgments?
 What circumstances cloud our intuition?
 Why does more information not necessarily correllate with better decisions?
 Blink was a satisfying journey to answering these questions.